awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 You should see output similar to the following\.

 ```
-Welcome to the MySQL monitor.
+Welcome to the MariaDB monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 272
+Your MariaDB connection id is 31
-Server version: 5.5.5-10.0.17-MariaDB-log MariaDB Server
+Server version: 10.5.8-MariaDB-log Source distribution

-Copyright (c) 2000, 2015, Oracle and/or its affiliates.
-All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its
-affiliates.
-Other names may be trademarks of their respective
-owners.
+Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-mysql >
+MariaDB [(none)]>
 ```

 ## Troubleshooting connections to your MariaDB DB instance<a name="USER_ConnectToMariaDBInstance.Troubleshooting"></a>